nikhiltri/nikhiltri.github.io/_projects/2014-08-14-mens-feminist-reading-group.md

 title: Mens Feminist Reading Group
 dates: 2013-2014
 ---
-For about a year between 2013-14, I organized a feminist reading group with a group of three other guy friends.
+For about a year I organized a feminist reading group with a group of three other friends.
 We read classic feminist works mostly by women of color, and ate lots of good food togheter.
 Here's what we read:

 * Feminism is for Everybody, bell hooks
 * Men’s Work, Paul Kivel